Phyloiota/iota-wiki/shimmer/learn/governance/the-shimmer-governance-framework.md

 During this probation period, forum moderators can change specific parameters by agreeing to the changes in a vote between the moderators with a 2/3rd majority and then proposing the change as a phase 1 discussion.
 After passing a successful phase 2 poll in the forum, the changes can be implemented without the need to facilitate a phase 3 vote.
 Only the forum moderators can submit these proposals.

-A moderator must update all parameters in the table [parameters under probation](#specification-parameters-under-probation) to become effective.
+A moderator must document all parameter changes in the table [parameters under probation](#specification-parameters-under-probation) to become effective.

-To avoid confusions and situations where rules seem unclear to the community, we will host seasonal specification votes, where all changes that have been done in the current season or are planned for the next season will need to pass the proposal process, and a phase 3 vote by all token holders to be implemented.
-If this vote is successful, the changes made before using the probation rules will be officially accepted.
-Github and the IOTA Wiki will be adjusted to reflect these changes.

-This means that the governance moderators can change specific parameters during a season but need confirmation from all voters to establish these changes permanently for the next season.

-The proposal that involves all the parameter changes needs to be published **30 days before the end of a season** as a phase 1 discussion posted by a governance moderator in the forum.
+Github and the IOTA Wiki will then be adjusted to reflect these changes.

 The moderators must agree on the proposal before publishing it with a 2/3rd majority vote.

-The probation period for parameter soft consensus changes can be extended for additional two seasons in the proposal that establishes the governance specification for season 3.
+The probation period for parameter soft consensus changes can be extended for additional two seasons through a governance proposal.

 ##### Specification parameters under probation